-Blackstone owns Lexington National Land Services ("LNLS"), a title agent company.
-LNLS acts as an agent for one or more underwriters in issuing title policies and/or providing support services in connection with investments by the Company, Blackstone and their affiliates and related parties and third parties.
-LNLS focuses on transactions in rate-regulated states where the cost of title insurance is non-negotiable.
-LNLS will not perform services in non-regulated states for the Company, unless (i) in the context of a portfolio transaction that includes properties in rate-regulated states, (ii) as part of a syndicate of title insurance companies where the rate is negotiated by other insurers or their agents, (iii) when a third party is paying all or a material portion of the premium or (iv) when providing only support services to the underwriter.
-LNLS earns fees, which would have otherwise been paid to third parties, by providing title agency services and facilitating placement of title insurance with underwriters.
-Blackstone receives distributions from LNLS in connection with investments by the Company based on its equity interest in LNLS.
+Blackstone owns Lexington National Land Services ("INIS"), a title agent company, INIS acts as an agent for one or more underwriters in issuing title policies and/or providing support services in connection with investments by the Company, Blackstone and their affiliates and related parties and third parties.
+LNIS focuses on transactions in rate-regulated states where the cost of title insurance is non-negotiable.
+LNIS will not perform services in non-regulated states for the Company, unless (i) in the context of a portfolio transaction that includes properties in rate-regulated states, (ii) as part of a syndicate of title insurance companies where the rate is negotiated by other insurers or their agents, (iii) when a third party is paying all or a material portion of the prenium or (iv) when providing support services to the underwriter.
+LNIS sense fees, which would have otherwise been paid to providing title agency services and facilitating placement of title insurance with underwriters.
+Blackstone receives distributions from LNIS in connection with investments by the Company based on its equity interest in LNIS.
 In each case, there will be no related offset to the Company.